FlowFuse/website/src/product/security.md

 _FlowFuse Cloud_: Data is stored in a PostgreSQL database.
 All data is encrypted using the industry standard AES-256 encryption algorithm.

-_FlowFuse Cloud_: All users files are stored at rest in an Encrypted AWS EFS volume, using the AES-256 encryption algorithm.
+_FlowFuse Cloud_: All persistent users files are stored at rest in an Encrypted AWS EFS volume, using the AES-256 encryption algorithm.
 [Persistent Storage](/changelog/2024/07/persistent-storage/)

 #### Data residency